First AI for deep super-resolution wide-field imaging in radio astronomy: unveiling structure in ESO 137--006: Conclusions

-In conclusion, we have introduced the first AI-based framework for deep, super-resolution, wide-field RI imaging, based on a plug-and-play scheme whereby a dedicated denoising operator is injected as an image regulariser in an optimisation algorithm.
+We have introduced the first AI-based framework for deep, super-resolution, wide-field RI imaging, based on a plug-and-play scheme whereby a dedicated denoising operator is injected as an image regulariser in an optimisation algorithm.
 We have demonstrated two image reconstruction algorithms, uSARA and AIRI, respectively propelled by powerful handcrafted and learned denoisers, aiming at delivering a high level of imaging precision.
-Both algorithms are highly parallelised for scalability, via automated image faceting and decomposition of the RI measurement operator into sparse low-dimensional building blocks. uSARA and AIRI were used to revisit MeerKAT L-band observations of a wide FoV containing ESO~137-006, from 19 gigabytes of visibility data.
+Both algorithms are highly parallelised for scalability, via automated image faceting and decomposition of the RI measurement operator into sparse low-dimensional building blocks. {An in-depth study of practical scalability to the extreme data and image dimensions expected in the SKA context, in particular for wideband imaging, is warranted}. uSARA and AIRI were used to revisit MeerKAT L-band observations of a wide FoV containing ESO~137-006, from 19 gigabytes of visibility data.
 Our results confirm the ability of uSARA and AIRI to access a new regime of imaging resolution and dynamic range with respect to CLEAN.
 We have studied in particular the wealth of filamentary structure revealed within ESO~137--006’s radio lobes, some of which are likely CSTs.
 Our results also demonstrate further improvement brought by AIRI over uSARA in both dynamic range and speed, underpinned by the hybrid approach at the interface of optimisation and AI.